 Planning for Success

-ERPs may look intimidating on the surface, but they’re really tools that simplify the work you’d do in individual software programs.
+ERP systems may look intimidating on the surface, but they’re really tools that simplify the work you’d do in individual software programs.
 Instead of spending several hours in multiple places like your online marketplace and BlueCart eCommerce, the ERP handles it for you.

-With average ERP costs ranging from $39 to $149 per user, this type of investment should be taken seriously.
+With average ERP system costs ranging from $39 to $149 per user, this type of investment should be taken seriously.
 Make sure you and your team appreciate what can be accomplished through the ERP’s demo first.